• home

 • What makes it special: island temple accessible only by small wooden boats

 Set on a lush island in the middle of the Nile, Philae is one of the most visually striking temple settings in Egypt.
-Approaching by water feels positively cinematic, with the temple rising from the river amidst palm trees and granite boulders, and it offers a completely different experience than the desert surrounds of most other sites.
+Approaching by water feels positively cinematic, with the temple rising from the river amidst palm trees and granite boulders, and it offers a completely different experience than other temples on this list!

 Philae Temple, Aswan